-Proprietary Funds distinguish operating revenues and expenses from nonoperating items.
+Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expense generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 Proprietary funds are included in the government-wide statements.

 The internal service fund accounts for risk management services to include employee medical insurance claim obligations provided to other departments of the school district on a cost reimbursement basis.
+The District ended the self-funded plan December of 2019.
+Activity in the current fiscal year represents a final run-off of claims.